Skip to content

 • More exam-heavy structure

-💡 Real school example: The British International School of Phnom Penh (Cambodia)
+💡 Real school example: The Alice Smith School Kuala Lumpur (Malaysia)

 Follows the full National Curriculum for England from Early Years to A-Levels.